Italy Heaven: Plan your dream holiday in Italy

 Bergamo old town has many good eating-places, bakeries and take-aways - and also a generous selection of shops selling speciality foodstuffs and mouthwatering pastries and delicacies.

-Orio al Serio Airport and Travel Information
+Orio al Serio Airport and travel information

-There is also a coach service five times a day to Brescia which stops at the bus station alongside Brescia railway station.
-This too is run by Autostradale.
+Autostradale also operate a a coach service five times a day to Brescia which stops at the bus station alongside Brescia railway station.
+This journey takes an hour and costs €10.

 Travelling around within Bergamo is quite easy on foot, but the town also has a good bus network.
-A funicular connects the lower town with the Città Alta - from the station walk straight ahead towards the hill where you can see the Città Alta, for about 15-20 minutes.
+A funicular connects the lower town with the Città Alta – from the station walk straight ahead towards the hill where you can see the Città Alta, for about 15-20 minutes.
 The funicular station is on Viale Vittorio Emanuele II, where the road bends around the foot of the hill.
 Alternatively, from Bergamo station, the number 1 bus runs to the funicular, and then on the furthest part of the Città Alta, by the second funicular to San Vigilio.
 You can buy tickets from bars or machines, and stamp them when you travel.
-The best option is a one-day ticket (a biglietto giornaliero), which costs €2.40 and is valid on buses and funiculars - just stamp it the first time you use it.
+The best option may be a one-day ticket (a biglietto giornaliero), which is valid on buses and funiculars – just stamp it the first time you use it.
+See above for the good-value ticket options including airport travel.

-Bergamo hotels
+Bergamo Hotels

 Bergamo tourist information